 Mill Creek Falls Trail is a 3.7 mile lightly trafficked out and back trail located near Mill Creek, California that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Directions from Southwest Entrance: Drive northward on Highway 89 to the parking area of Southwest Campground.
 Follow the paved trail to the trailhead close to the restrooms.

 Great hike when the roads close down for the winter.
 Pack a picnic lunch to eat near the waterfall!